Credit Cards - November 10th

 Personal loans can be fixed rate or floating, which refers to the interest rate that applies to the loan.

-Personal loans can also be secured or unsecured.
+Personal loans can be secured or unsecured.

-A personal overdraft is one type of unsecured personal loan.
-An overdraft feature attached to your savings or debit bank account lets you spend more money than you have, up to an approved limit.
+A personal overdraft is a type of unsecured personal loan.
+An overdraft feature attached to your savings or debit bank account lets you spend more money than you have, to an approved limit.
 This limit is usually quite small, around $500.
 Interest is charged on any amount you spend in the overdraft.
 When you use the overdraft, a monthly fee is charged, and when the overdraft is inactive, you only pay the normal fees for your savings or debit account.

 How much you pay for a personal loan depends on how much you borrow, how long you take to pay it off, and the interest rate that applies.
-Interest rates can vary from 6.99% (at time of writing) up to nearly 21.90% for secured loans, and 6.99% to nearly 26.99% for unsecured loans.

 Personal loans can be for amounts up to $100,000, but are usually taken out for smaller amounts.